 Visit Janaki Temple, everything you want will be fulfilled!
-Let’s not deny to come Janakpur.
+Let’s not deny coming to Janakpur.

 After the election of the Provincial Assembly and the House of Representatives of Federal Nepal, the ancient city of Janakpur is seen as the shadow capital of Province No.2.
 Shadow in the sense that it has not been announced yet.